YosefLab/CZI-Immuneaging/README.md

         * ...
     * ...

-Here, files with the prefix `process_sample.configs.` incude the configurations that were used in the execution of the sample processing pipeline, and files with a `.log` suffix are documentation of the execution of the pipeline.
+Here, files with the prefix `process_sample.configs.` include the configurations that were used in the execution of the sample processing pipeline, and files with a `.log` suffix are documentation of the execution of the pipeline.
 Actual sample names follow the naming convention `<sample_id>_<data_type>`.